facebook/react/packages/react-events/README.md

 ### targetEventTypes?: Array<ResponderEventType>

-Defines the DOM events to listen to within the Event Component subtree.
+Defines the DOM events to listen to within the Event Responder subtree.

 ## ResponderContext